 FBS (Priority Software FBS)

 The Priority Software FBS system supports reservation, tracking, billing and payment for services and goods supplied by core labs and other research recharge centers.
 Once users are set up, any core-related charges for products and services can be tracked, reviewed, billed and paid by using Priority Software FBS on the web.
-Learn more at Office of Research Initiatives and Facilities.
+Learn more at Research Initiatives and Infrastructure (RII).

 FiPS (Financial Projection System)